Pi-thagoras/the-chicken-pen/economics/econs_year_12/Balance-of-Payments.md

 - Australia relies on foreign savings in order to fund its investment
 - This does not mean that Australians do not save

-Take saving from overseas since not enough saving in Australia.
+We take saving from overseas since not enough saving in Australia.
 (Investment from overseas but not ALL of it is from overseas)
 - But during Covid, inflow in financial account reduced, more people saving so don't need to borrow. -> Less money flowed out.

 **Australia relies on foreign investment not because its national saving ratio is low - but because its investment ratio is high.**

 The need for a high level of investment means that there is an inflow of funds on the financial account (in KFA) and this increases our foreign liabilities.
-- Australia will have a deficit on the primary income component of the current account as we meet our obligations (foreign liabilities
+- Australia will have a deficit on the primary income component of the current account as we meet our obligations (foreign liabilities)

 The deficit on the primary income account is the result of the savings-investment gap.
 - This usually means that the Current Account will be in a deficit.

+In summary:
-- If a country’s savings exceeds its investment (S > I), then it will have a current account surplus
+- If a country’s **savings exceeds its investment** (S > I), then it will have a current account **surplus**
-- If a country investment is greater than its savings (I > S), Then it will have a current account deficit
+- If a country **investment is greater than its savings** (I > S), Then it will have a current account **deficit**
 - But trade balance has a say in this so it could not always be this case

 Covid made savings exceed investment - Before covid investment exceeded savings

 Neither CA/KFA deficit or surplus is better, it all depends on the structural and cyclical factors.

+For example, Australia’s **current account balance** will **decrease** if one or more of the following events occurs:
+- **A fall in terms of trade** - If export prices fall relative to import prices, export receipts will fall and import payments will increase.
+Normally, whenever the terms of trade fall, the balance on goods and services will also fall.
+	- Trade Balance
+- **A decline in international competitiveness** – If productivity levels decline or if real wages rise more than productivity than a country's exports will be less competitive in overseas markets.
+A rise in inflation will also reduce a nations competitiveness by increasing the prices of domestic goods relative to foreign goods
+	- International competitiveness - prices in international markets
+	- Lower productivity means less goods can be produced with the same amount of resources
+	- Increase in real wages means that the cost of production increases
+	- Trade Balance
+- **A higher rate of (domestic) economic growth** – This will lead to an increase in national income and an increase in both consumption and investment spending boosting the demand for imports and decreasing the trade balance
+	- Trade Balance
+- **An increase in foreign investment will increase the financial account balance** - Australia is a country rich in natural resources which attracts a substantial flow of investment.
+If the **rate of return** on investment is higher in Australia than the rest of the world then there will be large capital inflow into Australia.
+This will increase the primary income deficit due to the outflow of investment income (dividends and the interest payments)
+	- Savings investment gap
+	- **A decline in national savings** – If savings by either households, firms or the government fall, the current account balance will decrease.
+When national saving (all saving) is less than investment, the current account will record a deficit.
+		- Savings investment gap
+	- **An increase in domestic investment** – If investment increases by either the private or public sector, the current account balance will decrease.
+		- Similar to the foreign investment

+Negative of current account deficit: If the current account is in deficit because of a decline in competitiveness, then you are falling behind in productivity, and innovation.